 By wheel is meant disc + rim.
-Therefore, not including the tyre.
+Therefore not including the tyre.
 However, as regards Art.
 253 d)-Mudguards, it is recalled that the said Article specifies the measurement of the wheel equipped with its tyre.

-The location of the spare-wheel is free, provided that it is not placed inside the cockpit and that the external aspect of the coachwork is not modified.
+The location of the spare-wheel is free, provided that the external aspect of the coachwork is not modified.